 Some Pixel 4 owners have been suffering a strange issue with video recorded in apps like Instagram and Snapchat, where there’s a background clicking noise.
 There’s a thread at the Google support forum and on Reddit.
 Some people describe it as a popping sound or like a metronome, but it seems that it only happens when you use a third-party app to record video, not when you record video in the standard camera app.
 We haven’t been able to reproduce this issue, and it’s not clear how widespread it is.

 - Just use the main camera app to record video.

-- Make sure you’re up to date via Settings > System > Advanced > System update, then tap Check for update.
-Open up the Play Store app, tap the three horizontal lines at the top left, then My apps & games and Update all.
+- Make sure you’re up to date via Settings > System > Advanced > System Update, then tap Check for Update.
+Open up the Play Store app, tap the Three Horizontal Lines at the top left, then tap My Apps & Games > Update All.

 Problem: Motion Sense doesn’t work

-If you have trouble getting the Motion Sense gestures to work, then you’re not alone.
-There’s a bit of a knack, but some people have also reported other issues, as discussed at the XDA Developers forum.
-It’s also important to note that Motion Sense doesn’t work everywhere; it’s currently only available in the U.S., Canada, Singapore, Australia, Taiwan, and most of Europe.
+It can be tricky to get the hang of Motion Sense gestures.
+Still, if you’re having excessive issues, you might be experiencing some of the problems reported by other users, as discussed in the XDA Developers forum.
+It’s also important to note that Motion Sense doesn’t work everywhere — it’s currently only available in the U.S., Canada, Singapore, Australia, Taiwan, and most of Europe.